 Southern Union State Community College has an opendoor admissions policy to assure optimal higher educational opportunities.
 The College admits eligible applicants at the beginning of the Fall semester, Spring semester, and Summer semester.
-Admission applications are available online at www.suscc.edu or requests for information can be sent to the following address:
+Admission applications are available online or requests for information can be sent to the following address: